 Recently I attended a dynamic night of ministry at a church that I have only visited a couple of times before.
 And by dynamic night of ministry I am speaking firstly of the way they were ministering to God.
 I absolutely enjoy that place.
 Actually, enjoy is way too restrained.
 When I walk through the doors of that immense building I know that I am safe.
-When I walk through the doors of the sanctuary on those occasional, special nights and hear the uplifted voices singing of His matchless goodness; when I see Jesus lovers waving colorful banners and flags heralding the Presence of Holy Spirit I am overcome with a sense of rapture.
+When I walk through the doors of the sanctuary on those occasional, special nights and hear the uplifted voices singing of His matchless goodness; when I see arms stretched and hands open toward heaven in demonstration of open-heated worship; when I see Jesus lovers waving colorful banners and flags heralding the Presence of Holy Spirit, I am overcome with a sense of rapture.

 That Saturday night was no different.
 After engaging in worship that completely undid me I settled in as best as I could and prepared to hear from the guest speaker who was there to minister the Word of God.
 His teaching was profound and relevant.
 He touched on the need to tune in to the deviant culture of our time and the importance of knowing and obeying what God has called each of us to in this culture.
 He emphasized that now was not the time to shrink back.
 This was the time to move forward beaconing God’s pure love.
 But he asserted that walking in love was not to be confused with embracing sin.
 As he pointed out the immorality plaguing our society it was evident that he was trying to avoid politicizing them.
 Out of respect for the pastors who had invited him and who asked that he not get political, he hovered (not to be mistaken for compromised) on several points when he clearly wanted to touch down.
 I desperately wanted him to land and stay grounded, but I wholeheartedly believe that it would have been an act of utter disrespect had he crossed the line.
 He was ministering by invitation and with the trust of those in authority.